 If you are new to travel then getting a taste for it before you go hardcore backpacker is good way to know if its for you.
 Working abroad somewhere with a large ex-pat work force is a good way to start. holiday resorts, cruise ships are a good place to get looking for opportunities!

 But BEWARE if you catch the travel bug, there is NO cure, and the only way to feed the addiction is to keep travelling.

 |The View from our balcony|

 My 3 month experience was in the French alps in the three valleys.
-One of the largest ski areas in Europe its actually 3 resorts connected together.
+One of the largest ski areas in Europe it’s actually 3 resorts connected together.
 We were based in Courchevel which has easy road access to the second valley of Meribel.
 We needed transport for work, so we had a van!
-Very handy for getting around in an area that by nightfall is only accesible by taxis and private transport.
-The roads are kept relatively clear, but snow chains are essential, if you get caught in a white out you won’t get home without them.
+Very handy for getting around in an area that by nightfall is only accessible by taxis and private transport.
+The roads are kept relatively clear, but snow chains are essential if you get caught in a whiteout you won’t get home without them.

 Courchevel is the rich mans ski resort.
 Known for celebrities on holiday, the Beckhams were in town whilst we were there.
 Its not cheap, but if you are working it is affordable.

 This was my first experience, and since then I have been honing my budgeting skills, everyone has to start somewhere though, right?

 So, this is where the story begins!
 The Five Dollar Traveller bids you welcome, come on in to our world and let us be the careers advisor you never had, the reckless adventurer waiting to be a “bad” influence on you!
 You’re gonna love it!